timbeaudet/knowledge_base/software/visual_studio.md

 ## Setup the following hotkeys to match.
 Open `Tools > Options > Environment > Keyboard` (or search hotkey) then show commands containing:
   `Edit.InsertCaretsatAllMatching` and set it to `CTRL+F2` this shortcut was already being used but I never used it.
 CTRL+F2 matches VSCode for easier swaps.
+  `Edit.InsertNextMatchingCaret` and set it to `CTRL+D` this shortcut was already being used (for duplicating current line) but I never actually used it.
+CTRL+D matches VSCode for easier swaps.

 ## Turn off automatic comment continuation:
   Open `Tools > Options > Text Editor > C/C++ > Code Style > General` and uncheck the 'Insert existing comment style at the start of new lines when writing comments' box.